Are You Ready to Return to the Office?

 Places such as gyms, offices, and churches that have a static population are now allowed to let their vaccinated members go mask-free in communal spaces.
 And people are loving it!
 Those of us who are open to the public with an ever-changing group of people walking through the doors are not yet eligible to go mask-free.
 Think retail spaces, movie theaters, restaurants, and, my business, flexible workspace communities.

-So, are you ready to go back to an office?
+So, are you ready to go back to the office?
 Ready to leave the corner of your bedroom, kitchen table, or couch and talk to people who aren’t expecting you to get them a snack or take them to the playground?
 I mean, how many times can you discuss the Winnie the Pooh movie?
 Or sing along with Frozen?

 BE PREPARED FOR VARIABLE EMOTIONS